DheerajRawandhe/InvestNext-Stock-Trading-Platform/README.md

 # InvestNext – Stock Trading Platform

 A modern stock trading platform inspired by **Zerodha**, built using the **MERN stack**.
-It provides real-time market data, portfolio tracking, and a smooth trading experience with a secure and responsive interface
+It provides real-time market data, portfolio tracking, and a smooth trading experience with a secure and responsive interface.

 ## Features 📌